JNikolo/luminoso-genai-hackathon2025/README.md

 # About
-We built a chatbot that can help customer experience analysts question review databases and receive insights and suggestions.
+An agentic AI chatbot designed to assist customer experience analysts in questioning customer reviews and gaining valuable insights and suggestions.

+By leveraging AI for review summarization and an agent-powered LLM for efficient filtering and analysis, this tool streamlines the review evaluation process.

 <!-- <div align="center"> -->
   <img src="img/demo1.jpg" width="600">